nezza/SDQAnalyzer/README.md

 # SDQAnalyzer

-This is a simple analyzer for the SDQ protocol that is used on a lot of Apple products, for exapmle:
+This is a simple analyzer for the SDQ protocol that is used on a lot of Apple products, for example:

 - Lightning
 - MagSafe